vijay1anand/assignment_niki/README.md

 ### What is this repository? ###
 In this I have created a model to identify the type of question as Who, What, When, Affirmation(yes/no) and unknown.
 Steps followed in the programme :

-1- Read data fron given labelleddata.txt and segregate sentence and label
+1- Read data from given labelled data.txt and segregate sentence and label

 2- Convert question sentence to corresponding vector using glove.6B.50d.txt